Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 4. Switch accounts

-Want to make an instant £150 for Christmas?
+Want to make some instant money for Christmas?
 Simply move your current account to one that rewards you for switching.
 This has been made much easier and quicker by the Current Account Switching Service, which guarantees all your standing orders and direct debits when you switch.
 It's also all supposed to be done within seven days of your application, so you can still do it in time for the festive season.

 5. Find hidden Amazon savings